cjkpl/django-cjk404/readme.md

 ## Description

-Looking for Wagtail package which will give you ability to automatic searching and creation of redirects from within backend panel?
-If you are disappointed and frustrated by lack of support from the framework itself on this matter, get started with [Cjk404](https://github.com/cjkpl/dj-apps-cjk404).
+A Wagtail package which will give you ability to automatically log and create of redirects from within Wagtail admin panel.

 ### Features